spatie/typescript-transformer/docs/introduction.md

 }
 ```

-You can even take it a bit further and generate Typescript from classes:
+You can even take it a step further and generate TypeScript from public class properties:

 ```php
 /** @typescript */